ffrapi/Kew_Summer2022/Phylogenetic_Analysis/readme.md

 	1) Modify scripts accordingly, especially pathway -i, -o and file names
 	2) Copy and paste AMAS.py into the cluster folder where trimming and concatenating of sequences will take place
 	3) Run scripts

+***NOTE: Can have a look at the .phy file before running RaxML to make sure everything looks sensible
 ````

 ##### g) Run RaxML for genes separately: